 It is no surprise that music has been used in ritual and ceremony since the beginning of time.
 Women share playlists for the delivery room to welcome new life.
 You can even higher a hospice harpist to help the transition from a terminal disease.
 Music education has also been shown to help children’s developing brains.
 So it is only natural to place it in a category for mindfulness, meditation, and healing.

 “Music is a language of energy, a “vibe” of emotions and joy.
 It speaks to our core desires and feelings.
 It speaks to our core desires and feelings.
-It spans language barriers and political borders, making it a powerful means through which humans can connect.”
+It spans language barriers and political borders, making it a powerful means through which humans can connect.” – Patrick Groneman

 Music is also a reflection of culture.
 In today’s world we are experiencing an unprecedented convergence of ideas through the internet and technology.
 We are re-mixing historical themes, embellishing forgotten ideas and combining belief systems across time and societies.
 Internet is fostering a modern version of digital, informational, cultural jazz, a media fusion.

-Listening to music has potentially therapeutic effects
+Listening to music has therapeutic effects

-As with everything else, it is our conscious intention or lack of it, that makes the difference in our experience.Try exploring new music when you want to get out of a rut.
-Just as you are what you eat, you should choose your music wisely because it is influencing the way you feel whether you notice it or not.
+It is our conscious intention or lack of it, that makes the difference in our experience.
+Try exploring new music when you want to get out of a rut.
+Just as you are what you eat, you should choose your music wisely.
+Music is medicine for the mind, body and soul.

 Jacob Devaney